krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 As we have repeatedly stressed, we remain focused on durably re-engineering our cost base to create investment capacity to support our growth priorities, most important of which is with AI.
 We have a number of workstreams in place:

-* First, we are maintaining a slower pace of headcount growth, reflecting product prioritization and reallocation of talent to support our most important growth opportunities.
+1. We are maintaining a slower pace of headcount growth, reflecting product prioritization and reallocation of talent to support our most important growth opportunities.

-* Second, we remain focused on optimizing our real estate footprint, including how and where we work, to reduce our expense growth.
+2. We remain focused on optimizing our real estate footprint, including how and where we work, to reduce our expense growth.
 As you can see from our earnings release, we incurred $207 million in accelerated rent and depreciation in the third quarter related to these actions.

-* Third, we have engineering workstreams underway to improve productivity across Alphabet.
+3. We have engineering workstreams underway to improve productivity across Alphabet.
 Given the magnitude of investment in our technical infrastructure, we have a superb team focused on efficiency of our operations there.
 We are also making progress in streamlining operations across Alphabet through the use of AI.

-* Finally, there are ongoing workstreams that are improving the efficiency of our spend with suppliers and vendors through our central procurement organization.
+4. There are ongoing workstreams that are improving the efficiency of our spend with suppliers and vendors through our central procurement organization.

 And to be clear, across the portfolio of Other Bets companies, we have also been working to identify opportunities to create sharper focus and to operate more efficiently and effectively.

-With respect to sequential quarter-on-quarter trends, two further points: First, Cost of Sales in the fourth quarter will reflect both higher hardware costs given Pixel family launches, as well as increased CAC for YouTube as previously noted.
-Second, as usual, we expect Sales and Marketing expenses to be more heavily weighted to the end of the year in part to support product launches and the holiday season.
+With respect to sequential quarter-on-quarter trends, two further points:

+1. Cost of Sales in the fourth quarter will reflect both higher hardware costs given Pixel family launches, as well as increased CAC for YouTube as previously noted.
+2. As usual, we expect Sales and Marketing expenses to be more heavily weighted to the end of the year in part to support product launches and the holiday season.

 Finally, our reported capex in Q3 was $8 billion, driven overwhelmingly by investment in our technical infrastructure, with the largest component for servers, followed by data centers, reflecting a meaningful increase in our investments in AI compute.

 The growth in reported cash capex in Q3 is somewhat muted due to the timing of supplier payments, which can cause variability from quarter to quarter.

 We continue to invest meaningfully in the technical infrastructure needed to support the opportunities we see in AI across Alphabet and expect elevated levels of investment, increasing in the fourth quarter of 2023 and continuing to grow in 2024.

 ---